amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 | 1,000 | 2(1,000) + 3 | 2,003 |
 | 10,000 | 2(10,000) + 3 | 20,003 |

-Believe it or not, also `k` wouldn't make too much of a difference.
+Believe it or not, also the constant `k` wouldn't make too much of a difference.
 Using this kind of asymptotic analysis we take the higher order element, in this case: `n`.

 Let's do another example so we can get this concept.
 Let's say we have the following function: \`3 n^2 + 2n + 20\`.
 What would be the result of using the asymptotic analysis?